Artcoin-Network/artificial-algorand-contract/README.md

 1. Run `__main__.py` (using exporter)
 2. Copy files (should change output dir)
 3. Run algo-builder-tester `cd ./algo-builder-tester && yarn test`
+4. New: Just `yarn` after `cd ./algo-builder-tester` can also do the job (1s slower).
+I used some yarn trick.

 ### Test PyTeal with Python (discarded by algo-builder-tester)